6.4 Modifiers Every Biller Must Know

 TCTechnical componentEquipment, supplies, and technician only (no interpretation)

-50Bilateral procedureSame procedure performed on both sides of the body
+50Bilateral procedureSame procedure on both sides of the body

 51Multiple proceduresMore than one procedure at the same session

-52Reduced servicesA service partially reduced or eliminated at the provider's choice
+52Reduced servicesA service partially reduced/eliminated at provider's choice

-53Discontinued procedureA procedure stopped after the patient's well-being became a concern
+53Discontinued procedureA procedure stopped due to patient's well-being

-78Unplanned return to the ORA related procedure requiring a return to the operating room
+78Unplanned return to the ORRelated procedure requiring a return to the operating room

 59Distinct procedural serviceA procedure distinct from another service on the same day

-XE / XS / XP / XUSubsets of 59Separate encounter / separate structure / separate practitioner / unusual non-overlapping service
+XE / XS / XP / XUSubsets of 59Separate encounter / structure / practitioner / unusual non-overlapping service

-91Repeat clinical diagnostic lab testA lab test repeated on the same day to obtain subsequent results
+91Repeat clinical diagnostic lab testA lab test repeated the same day to obtain subsequent results

 Component Modifiers: 26 and TC

 Many diagnostic services — radiology in particular — split into two parts.
-The professional component (modifier 26) is the physician's interpretation and report.
+The professional component (modifier 26) is the physician's interpretation and written report.
 The technical component (modifier TC) covers the equipment, supplies, film, and technician.
-Billing a service with no split modifier reports the global service (both components).
+A code billed with no split modifier reports the global service (both components).
 A biller appends 26 when the practice provides only the read, and TC when the practice owns only the equipment.
+Billing both 26 and the global on the same code double-bills and denies.

 Same-Day E/M: 25 vs. 57

-When an E/M visit happens the same day as a procedure, the biller must distinguish them.
-Modifier 25 marks a significant, separately identifiable E/M service performed alongside a minor procedure (0- or 10-day global).
-Modifier 57 marks the E/M visit at which the decision for major surgery (90-day global) was made, typically the day of or day before surgery.
+When an E/M visit occurs the same day as a procedure, the biller must distinguish the two.
+Modifier 25 marks a significant, separately identifiable E/M performed alongside a minor procedure (0- or 10-day global).
+Modifier 57 marks the E/M at which the decision for major surgery (90-day global) was made, typically the day of or the day before surgery.
+Using 25 where 57 is required (or vice versa) is a frequent denial.

 Postoperative Relationships: 58, 78, 79

-During a surgical global period, three modifiers describe what kind of follow-up service occurred:
+During a surgical global period, three modifiers describe follow-up work, and each affects the global period differently:

 Distinct Service: 59 and the X{EPSU} Modifiers

-Modifier 59 identifies a distinct procedural service that is not normally reported together with another code — it can bypass certain bundling edits.
+Modifier 59 identifies a distinct procedural service not normally reported together with another code; it can bypass certain NCCI bundling edits.
 CMS created four more specific alternatives: XE (separate encounter), XS (separate structure/organ), XP (separate practitioner), and XU (unusual, non-overlapping service).
-When one of the X modifiers fits, it is preferred over the broad 59.
+When an X modifier fits the clinical facts, it is preferred over the broad 59.

 Medicare ABN Modifiers: GA, GX, GY, GZ

-These modifiers tie a claim to an Advance Beneficiary Notice of Noncoverage (ABN):
+These tie a claim to an Advance Beneficiary Notice of Noncoverage (ABN):

-• GA — a required ABN is on file; expected denial, patient may be billed.
+• GA — a required ABN is on file; expected denial, the patient may be billed.

 • GX — a voluntary ABN was issued for an item that is statutorily not covered.

-• GY — the item or service is statutorily excluded from Medicare; no ABN needed.
+• GY — the item/service is statutorily excluded from Medicare; no ABN needed.

-• GZ — an ABN was not obtained and the service is expected to be denied; the provider may not bill the patient.
+• GZ — an ABN was not obtained and denial is expected; the provider may not bill the patient.

 Test Your Knowledge